 This is because the spores are highly resistant to harsh environments, and they can remain viable even after several hours of normal boiling.
 The spores can be killed by very high temperatures such as those used in commercial canning.

-The World Health Organization's (WHO) "Five keys to safer food" stresses the importance of:
+The World Health Organization's (WHO) "Five keys to safer food"

 - keeping clean